Reconstructions of the Past

 Date & Time: 17 April 2019

 Archaeology studies the past through material remains of this same past, but these material remains only go so far.
 A leap of imagination is required to bridge the gap between the soil marks interpreted as post-holes and the reconstructed shape of the house that occupies the mind of the lay visitor to a site, the reconstruction drawing at the site, but also the scholarly discussion of whether they would have had conical or domed roofs.
-This reconstructive gap between the physical evidence and interpretation is the subject of the 25th Archaeology and Theory symposium organised by Stichting Archaeological Dialogues on April 17th 2019 at the University of Leiden, for which we invite abstracts for papers.
+This reconstructive gap between the physical evidence and interpretation is the subject of the 25th Archaeology and Theory symposium organised by Stichting Archaeological Dialogues on April 17th 2019 at the University of Leiden.

 10.30-11.00 – Nomen est omen?
 Facial reconstructions to mediate between past and present.
 Karla de Roest (University of Groningen)

 11.00-11.30 – When reconstruction drawings mislead.
 Ian Longhurst (Independent researcher)

 11.30-12.00 – The Art of Perception in Archaeological Visualisations.
 Kelvin Wilson (Independent researcher)